iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.5/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.va.mobilehealth.ncptsd.covid 5 reviews"/>
 </p>

+> Highly recommend it.
+I worked in a very demanding environment where there wasn't enough support.
+Using this coupled with professional help maximize the experience.<br> :date: __2021-02-03 18:14:23__

+> Very helpful and informative<br> :date: __2021-02-02 19:54:22__

+> I don't know why I resisted using an emotional support app but I did.
+Originally I downloaded this Covid Coach to evaluate it before recommending it to tech preference friends.
+Now utilizing this app for myself is supportive in ways that surprise me.
+It reminds me to USE the tools I have which allows me to have more choice in my days & nights.
+This ultimately allows me to have a life more of my choosing.
+By acknowledging where I'm at with my scheduled check-ins I choose what to do from there.<br> :date: __2021-02-02 13:12:27__

+> My counselor suggested this to me, so I'm trying it out.
+She'll be happy I'm doing this.<br> :date: __2021-02-02 06:54:00__

+> Used to monitor well being over a period of 6 months.
+I found it very useful for a personal check in using the surveys weekly.<br> :date: __2021-01-29 21:34:54__

 > Excellent Resources and Service.<br> :date: __2021-01-28 19:46:46__

 > Very useful.
 The easy to use tracking features are what I needed most.<br> :date: __2021-01-28 19:30:42__